AlexanderEllis/blog/content/posts/simple-map-reduce.md

 What would we get at the end?
 Since our map would only give out the line if the word appears in the line, only lines with that word would be sent to the reduce.
 Our reduce just gives what it gets, so we'd end up with the lines that have the word in them.

-This would allow us to break down a book into many lines and give them to many computers.
+This would allow us to break down a large number of books into many lines and give them to many computers.
 If we have a lot of computers, we could do this very quickly!

 ***